 “I know you’re awake, you stopped snoring a few minutes ago.”

-The gig was up.
-Nan was on her way to see the Grim Reaper.
-Or Saint Luke.
-Saint Luke was the one that acted as border security for the Pearly Gates, right?
+The Grim Reaper wasn’t so easily turned away, or maybe it was Saint Luke.
+Saint Luke was the border security guy for the Pearly Gates, right?
 No, probably not.
 Nan never paid much attention in church, the pastor’s voice just had a way of lulling her to sleep.
-Saint Luke, however, wouldn’t sound like a female schoolteacher with a permanent honey-dripping smile etched on her face.
+In any case, neither wouldn’t sound like a female schoolteacher with a honey-dripping smile etched on her face.

 Her left ear, as orange as her hair, flicked twice upon mention, as if bracing itself for some moronic barrage of questions.
 Nan would have obliged, had she not felt so bleary.

 The woman smiled.
 “I’m a bit closer to a bat, I think.”

 “I have a tail, too.
 And wings, but I keep ’em bound.”
 She stood, releasing a quiet creak from the bed.
 A thin, stringy appendage with a tuft of dark fur on its end waved in greeting.